Back to Learn

 Should I Lease or Finance a Tesla?

-TL;DR: Leasing a Tesla means lower monthly payments and flexibility to upgrade, while financing gives you full ownership and freedom.
-As of late 2024, Tesla now does allow lease buyouts in most states, opening up more options for lessees.
+TL;DR (7-minute read): Leasing a Tesla means lower monthly payments and flexibility to upgrade, while financing gives you full ownership and freedom.
+Want the best of both worlds?
+Do a lease buyout, where you "test drive" the vehicle while leasing, then purchase it with an auto loan.
 If you're not sure which path is right for you, this guide breaks it down.
-And when it comes time to act, Lease End can help you buy out your lease without the dealership circus.

 Buying a Tesla is a major investment, and whether you lease or finance can make a big difference in your budget, lifestyle, and future plans.
 The good news?
 There’s no wrong answer—just what works best for you.